David-Johnson-Codes/david-portfolio/README.md

 If you have any questions about this project, please email me at djohnson@davidrobertjohnson.com

 Note: For Emailjs, you'll need to add your information from your Emailjs account in contactForms.js file.
-You can easily found videos on youtube on how to complete this.
+You can easily find videos on youtube on how to complete set up Emailjs.